Find affordable auto insurance that works for you in Iowa. Compare quotes from over 100 top companies.

 |Age||Annual Rate with Parents||Annual Rate Alone|

 If you have a clean driving record — no at-fault accidents, speeding tickets, DUIs, or other recent citations — you'll probably pay less for car insurance.
-Conversely, a bad driving record will cause your rates to skyrocket: car insurance premiums typically increase by 41% after a DUI, 35% after an at-fault accident, and 15% after a speeding ticket in Iowa.
+Conversely, a less than stellar driving record will cause your rates to skyrocket: car insurance premiums typically increase by 41% after a DUI, 35% after an at-fault accident, and 15% after a speeding ticket in Iowa.
 The post-citation penalties assessed by car insurance companies in the Hawkeye State roughly align with national averages.
 If you have a clean driving history, be sure to inquire about your insurance company's safe driver discount.

 |Rating Factor||Annual Rate||% Increase|

 Each auto insurance company emphasizes its cheap rates.
-But as with any service, the most affordable car insurance is not always the best choice.
+But as with any service, the lowest-priced car insurance is not always the best choice.
 Considering the stakes, it's worthwhile to do the homework to find an insurance policy that covers your car adequately after an incident.
 Consider being patient to find a great value, instead of settling for the most affordable auto insurance available.

 Compare top auto insurance companies' financial strength and claims satisfaction ratings to better predict the quality of service they will provide.
 Claims satisfaction — measured by J.D.
 Power — is rated on a scale of 2 to 5, with 5 being "among the best" and 2 being "the rest."
 Financial strength — calculated by A.M.
 Best and ranging from "Superior" to "Poor" — evaluates an insurance company's financial strength and ability to fulfill its contractual and policy obligations.